 Brokerage firms have the authority to vote shares for which their customers do not provide voting instructions on certain "routine" matters.
 A "broker non-vote" occurs when a nominee who holds shares for another does not vote on a particular item because the nominee does not have discretionary voting authority for that item and has not received instructions from the owner of the shares.
 Broker non-votes are included in the calculation of the number of votes considered to be present at the Annual Meeting for purposes of determining the presence of a quorum but are not counted as shares present and entitled to be voted with respect to a matter on which the nominee has expressly not voted.
 Proposals Nos.
 1, 3, and 4, relate to "non-routine" matters.
-Proposals Nos.
-2 and 5 relate to "routine" matters.
-As a result, without your voting instructions, a broker will be able to vote your shares with respect to Proposals Nos.
-2 and 5 but will not be able to vote your shares with respect to Proposal Nos.
-1, 3, or 4.
-As a result, a "broker non-vote" on Proposal No. 3 will have the same effect as a vote "AGAINST" the proposal because the proposal requires the affirmative vote of a majority of the voting rights of our outstanding common stock.
+Proposals 2 and 5 relate to "routine" matters.
+As a result, without your voting instructions, a broker will be able to vote your shares with respect to Proposals 2 and 5 but will not be able to vote your shares with respect to Proposals 1, 3, or 4.
+As a result, a "broker non-vote" on Proposal 3 will have the same effect as a vote "AGAINST" the proposal because the proposal requires the affirmative vote of a majority of the voting rights of our outstanding common stock.
+A "broker non-vote" on Proposal 4 will not be counted as a vote cast with regard to that proposal and, accordingly, will have no effect on the voting of that proposal.